scottysinclair/stock-application-project/stock-application-uat/README.md

 *Arquillian Spring* supports using Spring inside the Arqulllian Test Suite.
 *Arquillian Persistence* provide support for using DBUnit inside the Arquillian Test Suite.

-## Steps in the automate test process
+## Steps in the automated test process

 ### Launch the test
 Launch the tests by running `mvn clean install -Puat`